wolfSSL/wolfssljni/README.md

 * **ant clean**     (cleans all Java artifacts)
 * **ant cleanjni**  (cleans native artifacts)

-wolfJSSE currently supports compilation on Linux/Unix, OSX, and Android.
+wolfJSSE currently supports compilation on the following platforms:
+- Linux/Unix
+- Mac OSX
+- Android Studio
+- Android AOSP

 To build wolfJSSE in Linux/Unix environments, first download, compile, and install wolfSSL. wolfSSL can be downloaded from the wolfSSL